bp74/StageXL_Web/web/docs/wiki/introduction.md

       }
     }

 The enterFrame event could be used to animate display objects over time (as example you could change the "x" and "y" property of a display object).
-Please note that the dartflash library provides a dedicated framework with easing functions for this use case, therefore we do not recommend using the enterFrame for animations.
-Please visit the dartflash homepage for more details.
+Please note that the StageXL library provides a dedicated framework with easing functions for this use case, therefore we do not recommend using the enterFrame for animations.
+Please visit the StageXL homepage for more details.

 ## Resource manager ##